ouailmj/TestAssignmentBackend/README.md

 # To Run the application:
 - Adjust the ConnectionStrings, JwtConfiguration and ElasticsearchConfiguration in TestAssignment/appsettings.Development.json file.
+- Go to the Root Directory of the Main app TestAssignment
+- Run the command : dotnet ef migrations add migration1 --context InteractionDbContext
+- Run the command : dotnet ef database update --context InteractionDbContext
 - Run an elastic search server.
 - Run the Server App.
 - Run the angular App in the link: https://github.com/ouailmj/TestAssignmentFront.